 Family Fun Fall Festival -2nd Saturday in October

-Bike and Hike at Organ Pipe Cactus National Monument – 3rd Saturday in November
+Bike and Hike at Organ Pipe Cactus National Monument – November

 For more information on current Desert Senita events and activities, follow us on Facebook, here.